Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-In 1879, Princess Isabel asked for a carriage for herself and the Baroness of Muritiba for her trip to Petrópolis.
+In 1879, Princess Isabel requested a carriage for herself and the Baroness of Muritiba for their trip to Petrópolis.

 • One page.